 There are eight projects that were designated in 2010.
 These projects represent new or expanded Marine Highway services that have the potential to offer public benefits and long-term sustainability without long-term Federal support.
 These projects receive preferential treatment for any future federal assistance from the Department of Transportation and MARAD.
 The projects will help start new businesses or expand existing ones to move more freight or passengers along America’s coastlines and waterways.
 The services have the potential to reduce air pollution and traffic congestion along surface corridors as well as provide jobs for skilled mariners and shipbuilders.

-A "Call for Projects" is held periodically and notices are published through the Federal Register.
+A “Call for Projects” is held periodically and notices are published through the Federal Register.
 A past notice of Solicitation of Applications for Marine Highway Projects was published in the Federal Register on April 15, 2010.
 The projects were selected from among 35 applications from ports and local transportation planning agencies received by the Maritime Administration (MARAD).
-Please click on this link to view the designated Marine Highway Projects.
+Please click here to view previously designated Marine Highway Projects.

 Successful applications for Marine Highway Project status all included a benefit-cost analysis (BCA), as explained in the Marine Highways Program Final Rule.
 This type of analysis was also required for TIGER discretionary grant applications, and the BCA instructions in the TIGER IV Discretionary Grant Notice of Funding Availability and Tiger BCA Guidance are thus useful reference materials for Marine Highway project applicants.
 Applicants can also e-mail the Marine Highway Program team at firstname.lastname@example.org to request an example calculations spreadsheet for use in their BCA.